Advanced Game Search

 Summary

-• Overall, while Divinity: Original Sin (Classic) is celebrated for its deep mechanics and engaging world, it also faces criticism for its difficulty, pacing, and some outdated design elements compared to its Enhanced Edition and successors.
+• Overall, while Divinity: Original Sin (Classic) is praised for its depth, creativity, and engaging gameplay, it also faces criticism for its bugs, balance issues, and lack of modern conveniences.

 Summary generated on: